Avoiding Foolishness with the Gospel

 Understanding "Moron" in Scripture

-The word translated “foolish” or “folly” here is the Greek moria, from which we get “moron.”
-It refers to someone who does not understand, who cannot discern or grasp reality from a significant degree.
-Someone who just doesn’t get it.
+The word translated as "foolish" or "folly" is the Greek word moria, from which we get "moron."
+It refers to someone who does not understand things, who is not capable of discerning or understanding circumstances from a significant degree.
+Someone who just doesn't get it.

-How you understand a moron is tied to whether you see the gospel as moronic.
-If the message of the cross seems foolish, you are the fool.
+How you understand a moron is directly connected to whether you see the gospel as moronic.
+If a person perceives the saving message of the gospel as foolish, that person is a fool.

-The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned.
-The spiritual person judges all things, but is himself to be judged by no one.
+Combine this with 1 Corinthians 2:14–15: The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned.
+The spiritual person judges all things but is himself to be judged by no one.

 I will destroy the wisdom of the wise,